 The Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.
 And all of us, reflecting the Lord’s glory in our unveiled faces, are changed from glory to glory to be like Him, as we expect it from the Lord, who is the Spirit.
 2 Corinthians 3:17-18

-Judy and I know a man who loves with that kind of love.
+Judy and I know a man named Leonard who loves with that kind of love.
 He is so full of God’s love he can’t contain it.
 It oozes out of his pores.
 He glows with the Spirit.

 The gospel of the kingdom prepares us for real life.
 In real life, we need a lot of help from God, especially to walk in love, glowing with the Spirit.
 Just going about our life with family, friends and co-workers often presents challenges.
 Children get sick and cranky.
 We have a spat with our spouse.
 Friends turn out not to be friends.
 Co-workers connive on ways to make us look bad.
 Our trusted Christian leaders teach error or their atrocious hidden sins are revealed.
 On top of that, the devil is still running around loose and his evil forces are arrayed against us.

 Love breaks in.
-God so loved the world that He gave His only begotten Son that whosoever believeth in Him should not perish but have everlasting life.
+God so loved the world that He gave His only begotten Son that whosoever believes in Him should not perish but have everlasting life.
 For the joy that was set before Him Jesus endured the cross.
 God has rescued us from the tyranny of darkness and transferred us into the kingdom of the Son He loves.
 Jesus conquered Satan and broke his power, but He didn’t remove him from the earth and we still need to resist the devil.
 He hates.
 We love.
 Faith works by love.
 Love is to the glory of God.
 When we love, we reflect God’s glory.